juhoinkinen/Annif-wiki/Usage-with-Docker.md

     docker exec -it -u $(id -u):$(id -g) annif_bash_1 bash

-To create model for Maui backend (see [[here | backend:-maui#Creating a model for Maui ]] for details), run

-    docker exec -u $(id -u):$(id -g) annif_mauiservice_1 \
-        java -Xmx4G -cp maui-1.4.5-jar-with-dependencies.jar com.entopix.maui.main.MauiModelBuilder -l /annif-projects/Annif-corpora/fulltext/kirjastonhoitaja/maui-train/ -m /annif-projects/kirjastonhoitaja -v /annif-projects/Annif-corpora/vocab/yso-skos.rdf -f skos -i fi -s StopwordsFinnish -t CachingFinnishStemmer

-To connect to the Maui backend while running via `docker-compose`, in the endpoint entries of `projects.cfg` file the default `localhost` needs to be replaced by `mauiservice` (and when trained as above the model name is `kirjastonhoitaja`, and the full entry is then `endpoint=http://mauiservice:8080/mauiservice/kirjastonhoitaja/analyze`).
-Note also that to be able to use a new model the services need to be restarted.
+In the shell all the Annif commands can now be used, and the [Maui backend can be used as instructed](https://github.com/NatLibFi/Annif/wiki/Backend%3A-Maui#example-configuration-for-annif), _with the exception that  in the endpoint entries of `projects.cfg` file the `localhost` needs to be replaced with `mauiserver`_ (i.e. the full entry is then `endpoint=http://mauiserver:8080/mauiserver/`).

-A custom Mauiservice configuration file can be used by changing the path in the env `JAVA_OPTS="-DMAUISERVICE_CONFIGURATION=/srv/maui/mauiservice.ini"` in [`docker-compose.yml`](https://github.com/NatLibFi/Annif/blob/master/docker-compose.yml#L21) to the path of the customized file, e.g. to `/annif-projects/mauiservice.ini`, which is then mounted from the host system and can be conveniently edited.

 The `docker-compose.yml` can be edited to remove unnecessary services, e.g. if if one only wants to use the Maui backend.
-Note that [the mauiservice container can also be run withouth `docker-compose`](https://github.com/NatLibFi/mauiservice/blob/dockerize-mauiservice/DEVELOPER.md#usage-with-docker), and in that case the container needs to be started with `--network="host"` option so it is accessible from the host system.
+Note that [the mauiserver container can also be run withouth `docker-compose`](https://github.com/NatLibFi/MauiServer/tree/dockerization#usage-with-docker).

-N.B.: The `docker run` or `docker-compose up` -commands do not fetch a new version of an image, even if one is available.
-To use a more recent image than exists locally, you must do [`docker pull IMAGE_NAME`](https://docs.docker.com/engine/reference/commandline/pull/) or [`docker-compose pull`](https://docs.docker.com/compose/reference/pull/).
+Note also that the `docker run` or `docker-compose up` commands do not automatically fetch a new version of an image, even if one is available in repository.
+To update to the most recent image or images, you must run [`docker pull IMAGE_NAME`](https://docs.docker.com/engine/reference/commandline/pull/) or [`docker-compose pull`](https://docs.docker.com/compose/reference/pull/).

 # Using Docker in Annif development